ravil-gasanov/ravil-gasanov.github.io/_posts/2023-04-25-HOWTO-Learn.md

 Learning is perhaps the most important aspect of intelligence.
 Surprisingly, most people do not know how to learn effectively.

 We can improve our learning ability by using scientifically backed approaches.
 But science speaks to the *average subject*, and to none of us in particular.
-We should understand the fundamentals behind learning, start with techniques that work on average and then experiment with what works for *us*.
+We should understand the fundamentals behind learning, start with general recommendations and experiment to find what works for *us*.

 It is also better to be practical rather than optimal.
 If we can sustain a reasonably effective learning strategy, there is no need to push for the last 5% at the risk of burnout.
 In other words, whether we enjoy a given style of learning is an important factor.